Konstantin Koltsov: Early life

-Koltsov was born on April 17, 1981, in Minsk, Byelorussian SSR, USSR (present-day Belarus).
+Koltsov was born on April 17, 1981, in Minsk, Byelorussian SSR, USSR (present-day Belarus) to Alexander and Natalia Koltsov.
 He was raised there and at an early age pursued a dream to become a professional hockey player.

-He was born to Alexander and Natalia Koltsov.

 Playing career

 Koltsov started playing for Junactva Minsk in the Belarusian 1st division during the 1997–98 season and moved to the Russian team Severstal Cherepovets for the next season.
 Due to his speed and stick handling, he was often referred to as the "Russian Rocket II" because of his similar playing style to that of Russian great Pavel Bure.

-Koltsov was drafted to the NHL in the 1999 NHL Entry Draft as the Pittsburgh Penguins' first round pick, 18th overall.
+Koltsov was drafted to the NHL in the 1999 NHL entry draft as the Pittsburgh Penguins' first-round pick, 18th overall.
 He played for the Wilkes-Barre/Scranton Penguins in the AHL in the 2002–03 season and started playing full-time for the Pittsburgh Penguins in the 2003–04 season, playing 82 games and scoring nine goals and 20 assists.

 During the 2004–05 NHL lockout, Koltsov played for the Spartak Moscow hockey team, scoring six goals in 31 games.

 The following season, Koltsov moved between Wilkes-Barre and Pittsburgh until January, after which he stayed in the NHL until the end of the season, finishing with three goals and six assists.
 As a result of the Penguins not extending a qualifying offer, Koltsov became an unrestricted free agent on July 1, 2006.
 In August 2006, he returned to Russia, signing to play for Salavat Yulaev Ufa of the Russian Super League.

 During the 2007–08 RSL season, Koltsov was part of a Salavat Yulaev Ufa squad that defeated Lokomotiv Yaroslavl to capture the RSL league title.
 With the absorption of the RSL into the newly formed Kontinental Hockey League at the start of the 2008–09 season, Salavat Yulaev Ufa would become the last standing RSL champion.
 With Salavat Yulaev Ufa, Koltsov won the Gagarin Cup throughout the 2010–11 season.

 On November 27, 2016, Koltsov retired from professional hockey after competing for 18 seasons.
 He became an assistant for the Belarusian men's hockey team and also worked as the assistant coach of Salavat Yulaev Ufa, where he served for two seasons prior to his death.